blankenshipj15/NRE7203/documentation/projects/project1.rst

 By varying the number of shells and the macroscopic cross sections, the differences between solution methods were identified.
 Delta tracking and weighted delta tracking were penalized in case 2 due to the insertion of a large macroscopic cross section.
 Surface tracking was penalized when the number of regions, therefore surfaces, was increased.
 From these results, the times in which one uses different algorithms is dependent on the physical system modeled.
-The difference in analytic and weighted delta tracking flux in case 2 warrants additonal study.
-It is expected the roulette played is inadequate in overcoming the large majorant cross section which reduces neutron weight rapidly.
-Overall, it is interesting to see the performance differences in the presented algorithms.
+Overall, all algorithms were in good agreement with the analytic solutions.
+It is interesting to see the performance differences in the presented algorithms and the different use-cases for each.

 Return to the top of the page: :ref:`proj1`